 There are also apps for mental health professionals to enable them to streamline their processes to better serve their clients.
 Therapy apps that fall under this umbrella can make it easy for practitioners to deliver higher-quality and more effective treatments for improved results.

-Mental health apps can be a convenient way to support your psychological and emotional wellbeing or deliver treatment as a mental health provider.
+Mental health apps can be a convenient way to support your psychological and emotional wellbeing or to deliver treatment as a mental health provider.

-Overview: Best Mental Health Apps of 2023
+Overview: Best Mental Health Apps of 2023:

-- Best for Professionals: Quenza
+- Best for Professional Treatment: Quenza

-- Best Free App: Sanvello
+- Best for stress and loneliness: Sanvello

 - Best for Teens and Students: Calm